-Domestic abuse takes many forms and can happen to anyone of any gender and sexuality, often without them even realising it.
+Domestic abuse takes many forms.
 It is never acceptable and includes psychological, emotional, physical, financial, sexual and verbal abuse.
-If you're suffering domestic abuse you're likely to feel isolated, hurt, upset, scared and sometimes confused and embarrassed.
+If you're suffering domestic abuse, you're likely to feel isolated, hurt, upset and scared.

-Domestic abuse includes any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over, who are, or have been, intimate partners or family members, regardless of gender or sexuality.
+Domestic abuse includes any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.